-The EVC for the school is S Panaser/ G O Hara and have attended the Local Authority training.
+The EVC for the school is admin Events employee and Business Director and have attended the Local Authority training.
 Evolve is used to manage trips.

-The process for organising school trips is published in the Staff Handbook, which is issued to staff on an annual basis and as part of the induction process for new staff arriving mid year.
+The process for organising school trips is published in the Staff Handbook, which is issued to staff on an annual basis and as part of the induction process for new staff arriving mid-year.